 The employee must also provide an email address and contact telephone number of 3 referees who can verify their suitability for the post and suitability to work with those aged under 18.

-All activity staff undergo a paid induction (£7.50/hour) and may be asked to start work after this induction.
+All activity staff undergo a paid induction (£8.50/hour) and may be asked to start work after this induction.
+This payment will be made on completion of agreed contract and on return of all company resources and property.
 Both the induction and the work afterwards are paid.
 Attendance at the induction is an essential part of the employment.

 Reports to: Centre Manager